 Prospective postdocs and students

-International students can apply for International Postgraduate Research Scholarships (IPRS) or a Melbourne International Research Scholarship (MIRS) and Melbourne International Fee Remission Scholarship (MIFRS).
-These are extremely competitive.
+Perhaps the most important first step before starting a PhD is to secure a scholarship to cover tuition and/or living expenses.
+Both domestic and international students can apply for Graduate Research Scholarships through the University of Melbourne.
+Additional information, including fee structure, additional scholarships and deadlines is provided here.
 Other international postgraduate scholarships that would allow you to study at Melbourne may be available within individual countries – it is worth doing a thorough search.

+Both ARC and University of Melbourne postdoctoral fellowships are open to applicants of any nationality and are highly competitive.
 You can also apply for international postdoctoral fellowships that allow you to spend some or all of your time at the University of Melbourne.
 These include: FoRST Postdoctoral Fellowships (New Zealand); National Science Foundation Fellowships (USA); NSERC Fellowships (Canada); Marie Curie Fellowships (Europe); Royal Society Fellowships (UK); and Fellowships from the Swedish Research Council, Swiss National Science Foundation, The Research Council of Norway and National Science Foundation South Africa, among others.

 - Evoldir: the Evolutionary directory provides a current listing of postdocs and academic jobs.

-- Keogh Lab – Student Resources: This site provides a list of links to great advice, skill development and grants available to postgrad students, as well as a list of postdoctoral fellowship schemes in Australia and links to job advertisement webpages.
+- Keogh Lab, Student Resources: This site provides a list of links to great advice, skill development and grants available to postgrad students, as well as a list of postdoctoral fellowship schemes in Australia and links to job advertisement webpages.